 4

-Ragdolls' large frame and typically indoor lifestyle make them prone to obesity.
-Maintaining a healthy weight reduces the risk of diabetes, bladder issues, and joint problems.
-The NZ Veterinary Association recommends portion-controlled feeding and interactive play.
+Ragdolls' large frame and typical indoor lifestyle make them vulnerable to obesity.
+Maintaining a healthy weight lowers the risk of diabetes, bladder issues, and joint problems.
+The Australian Veterinary Association supports portion-controlled feeding and regular interactive play.

 5